Native QR Factorization on Programmable Photonic Meshes: Optical implementation of the QR eigenvalue iteration

 \section{Optical implementation of the QR eigenvalue iteration}

-Having an $O(N^2)$ optical method to obtain $UA=R$, one can reuse it repeatedly to compute spectral information rather than a single factorization.
+Having an $O(N\log_2 N)$ optical method to obtain $UA=R$, one can reuse it repeatedly to compute spectral information rather than a single factorization.
 The QR algorithm generates a sequence $\{A_k\}$ by factoring each iterate and swapping the factors,

-so the iteration preserves eigenvalues while driving the matrix toward Schur form \cite{tyrtyshnikovBriefIntroductionNumerical1997, golubMatrixComputations2013, arbenzLectureNotesSolving2016}.
-With shifts, convergence is accelerated in practice, and for normal matrices the limit is diagonal with eigenvectors obtained from the accumulated $Q_k$ factors.
+so the iteration preserves eigenvalues while driving the matrix toward Schur form (upper triangular or diagonal for normal matrices) by unitary similarity transformations \cite{tyrtyshnikovBriefIntroductionNumerical1997, golubMatrixComputations2013, arbenzLectureNotesSolving2016}.
+With shifts, convergence is accelerated in practice, and for normal matrices, in the limit, eigenvectors are obtained from the accumulated $Q_k$ factors.
 Here we explain how the same photonic hardware can implement that swap natively via mirrored modules, turning each iteration into a reprogram and measure loop.